itodorov94/compute-api/README.md

 ## Installation

-This API is running in a docker container and all needed services are ran using Docker and Docker Compose.
+This API is running in a docker container and all needed services are run using Docker and Docker Compose.
 It is for a development purpose so a Django local database is used.

 To run all the containers just run `docker compose up`